dar1enyang/Data-Modeling-Cassandra/README.md

 - artist
 - firstName of user
 - gender of user
-- item number in session
+- item number in the session
-- last name of user
+- last name of the user
 - length of the song
 - level (paid or free song)
 - location of the user